sfigg/commercialization-public/customize/enterprise/create-a-kiosk-image.md

 * A domain or local user account
 * A Classic Windows application that is installed for that account.
 The app can be your own company application or a common app like Internet Explorer.

-> [!Note]
-> See [Shell Launcher](https://docs.microsoft.com/en-us/windows-hardware/customize/enterprise/shell-launcher) for full documentation of the Shell Launcher feature.
+See [Shell Launcher](https://docs.microsoft.com/en-us/windows-hardware/customize/enterprise/shell-launcher) for full documentation of the Shell Launcher feature.

 ### Configure Shell Launcher